President – Kellie Cox – firstname.lastname@example.org

 2021 Recipient of the GCWA Achievement Award.

-Her long-time internet handle, WriterPainter, also the name of her blog on creativity, provides an insight into her two great loves; books and art.
-She believes that everyone is creative, and it is through our act of creating that we find our purpose and meaning in life.
+Her long-time internet handle, WriterPainter, is also the name of her blog on creativity, writing, art, meditation, and potential.
+She believes everyone is creative, and it is through our act of creating that we find our purpose and meaning in life.

 Selena has a background in banking, marketing, creative writing and sales.